lxc/linuxcontainers.org/content/lxd/advanced-guide.md

 <br>

 **Connect to this Server:**
-See [Add LXD servers](#add-lxd-servers) for how to add a server to your clients remote server list.
+See [Add remote servers](#add-remote-servers) for how to add a server to your clients remote server list.

 #### Public image server
 You can use an empty LXD Server (with no storage pools, no networks etc.) as a public image server.